Every Day

 listening!

-We watched from the windows,
+We watched from

 the lights off,